amirjalilifard/marketing-offer-case/README.md

 **Uplift(x)=P(Transaction∣x,Offer) − P(Transaction∣x,No Offer)**

 Thus, the problem is not just predictive, but **causal**: we want to isolate the incremental effect of the offer on transactions.
 A positive uplift indicates that the offer increases the likelihood of a transaction, while a negative uplift means the offer may actually discourage transactions or simply attract users who would have transacted anyway (cannibalization).

-Here I first start with some data analysis.